xiongtongzhao/microrobot_dynamics/README.md

 import calculate_v
 ```

-2. The flagellar swimmer with $10$ links and ameboid swimmer with $20$ links swim within a quiescent flow in a bounded space.
-The programs 'discretization.py' and 'constriction_discrete.py' must be run intially to produce data about the discretization of the swimmer and the boundary, respectively.
+2. The flagellar swimmer with $10$ links and ameboid swimmer with $20$ links swim in a bounded quiescent environment.
+The programs 'discretization.py' and 'constriction_discrete.py' must be run intially to discretize the swimmer and the boundary, respectively.
 ```
 python discretization.py
 python constriction_discrete.py